 Growing up in a spiritual home, it was only natural that Kirat Randhawa would be drawn to the practice of Sikhism and Buddhism.
-Now leading meditation and Transformative Healing sessions at Standard Dose, Kirat shares with us her personal challenges and best advice for beginning meditation.
+Now a meditation instructor and an inspired student of Tibetan Buddhism, Kirat shares with us her personal challenges and best advice for beginning meditation.

 Q: What led you to meditation and how long have you been teaching?

 A: I grew up in a Sikh household, where meditation and prayer were strong components of living a well-conducted life.
 It was through my family, specifically my parents, where the significance of pursuing a spiritual life was introduced.
 I started studying Buddhist philosophy around five years ago and related to the underpinnings of Tibetan Buddhism specifically.
 Both my practice in Sikhism and Buddhism has inspired my offering to the community, which I have been sharing for just under two years.